 Some critical areas may prohibit or restrict allowed mineral extraction uses.
 Consider critical areas, including fish and wildlife habitat, wetlands, floodplains, aquifer recharge areas, and geologic hazard areas at the permit level before approving mineral extraction, as regulated under Thurston County Code, Title 24.

-Consider maintenance and update of public roads at the permit level before approving mineral extraction.
+Evaluate impact on public roads at the permit level before approving new or expanding mineral extraction.

 Mineral extraction on designated agricultural lands should be avoided unless the soils can be restored to their original productive capabilities, as identified in a soil survey, as soon as possible after mining occurs.

-Accessory uses to mining (crushing, screening, or washing) should only be located on adjacent mineral lands that are not co-designated with long-term agriculture.
+When feasible, accessory uses to mining (crushing, screening, or washing) should be located on mineral lands that are not on prime farmland soils.
+In the event that prime farmland soils cannot be avoided, the footprint should be minimized.

 GOAL 9: ENSURE THAT RECLAMATION AND RESTORATION ARE DESIGNED FOR THE APPROPRIATE POST-EXTRACTIVE USE OF THE SITE AND ARE COMPATIBLE WITH PLANNED FUTURE USE OF ADJACENT LANDS.